IrishIRL/ansible-infrastructure-deployment-course-work/backup_restore.md

 # Restore MySQL data from the backup (change IrishIRL and yolo.live for your correct data):
 # NB!
 You should input the data to the machine with your working database!
 If you have master and slave setup, upload to the master machine.
+# NB!
+You need to have sudo priveledges to do the current steps.
+As an example, I am doing those teps via my root account.
+Maybe there are more secure ways to do that.

     sudo -u backup duplicity --no-encryption restore rsync://IrishIRL@backup.yolo.live//home/IrishIRL/mysql/ /home/backup/restore/ mysql agama < /home/backup/restore/agama.sql